COVID-19’s impact is far reaching. We’ve developed resources to help you make sense of it.

 Can nonprofit organizations utilize the updated net operating loss (NOL) rules in the CARES Act?

 Yes.
 Organizations who file Form 990-T may benefit from updates to the NOL rules, which reverse the NOL rule changes implemented by the recent Tax Cuts and Jobs Act.
 Specifically, the CARES Act provision temporarily allows losses incurred during 2018, 2019 and 2020 to be carried back up to five years (versus only carried forward).
 In addition, losses carried over to 2019 and 2020 can offset 100% of taxable income versus 80% under the current rules.
+The IRS recently issued FAQs to address the carryback of NOLs by certain exempt organizations.

 Understanding the Options Available to your Nonprofit